 Molly has been working closely with Folio authors’ projects since 2008, and is an Associate Member of the Association of Authors’ Representatives (AAR).
-In addition to building her selective but growing list of clients, Molly utilizes her editorial background, previous work experience in the e-publishing industry, and intimate knowledge of the Folio list in her position as Folio’s Co-Director of International Rights.
-She actively pursues sales of international and audio rights and attends all major international book fairs, helping Folio clients’ books reach wide audiences in as many formats as possible.
-Molly is an avid reader, and when she’s not devouring manuscripts, she can usually be found camped out in the aisles of the Union Square Barnes & Noble (until they kick her out at closing time).
-Her clients include Lana Krumwiede (FREAKLING, Candlewick, October 2012, and ARCHON, Fall 2013), Julie Murphy (SIDE EFFECTS MAY VARY, HarperCollins/Balzer & Bray, 2014), and Kristen Lippert-Martin (TABULA RASA, Egmont, 2014).
-You can follow her on Twitter @molly_jaffa and read her blog at mollyjaffa.blogspot.com.
+In addition to building her selective but growing list of fiction and nonfiction clients, Molly is Folio’s Co-Director of International Rights.
+She actively pursues sales of international rights and attends all major international book fairs, helping Folio clients’ books reach wide audiences in as many formats as possible.
+Her children’s fiction clients include Lana Krumwiede (The Psi Chronicles middle grade trilogy and JUST ITZY), Julie Murphy (SIDE EFFECTS MAY VARY and DUMPLIN’), Jeramey Kraatz (THE CLOAK SOCIETY), Kristen Lippert-Martin (TABULA RASA), Paula Garner (PHANTOM LIMBS) and Barrie Summy (The “I So Don’t Do…” mystery series and THE DISAPPEARNCE OF EMILY H).
+You can follow her on Twitter @molly_jaffa.

 What I’m looking for: